 If you want to buy a house and it is £200,000 then you need to think about saving at least £20,000 before approaching the bank for a mortgage.
 But don’t forget to also save a little extra to account for extras such as mortgage tax and stamp duty.
 For more info on those read Whateley’s book.

 If you have less than a 10% deposit not only will you have to spend more on a month-to-month basis to pay off your mortgage, but you’re also not likely to get a mortgage in the first place.
 Since the crash banks are more sceptical as to how much money they loan you in order to pay off a house.
 Effectively the larger the deposit the better.

 But how in the hell do we save all that money?

 Credit history is really important when saving to buy a house

 Remember those things called credit cards that our parents swore us off of as they cause so much debt?
 Yeah, it turns out we probably need one, like SoFi, to get a house.
-If you’ve only ever had one debit card and a children’s saving account then the bank has nothing to go on with regards to your reliability as you might not have taken out a loan before.
+If you’ve only ever had one debit card and a children’s saving account then the bank has nothing to go on with regard to your reliability as you might not have taken out a loan before.

 Can we trust this person to pay us back our HUGE sum of money?
 Hmm, check their credit score.